CKAY-9/village/README.md

 Example: `Craft: DIAMOND HOE` The Villager will craft a diamond hoe in any crafting table.

+#### Manifold Task

+A manifold task requires a Villager to input the correct order of items (represented by lights in an inventory).
+They have to enter Light 1, Light 2, ..., all the way until Light 9.
+If they fail to input the correct order, they fail the task.

 #### Upload Task

 Similar to Among Us' upload task, each map can have an upload task that every Villager has.
 It is a two part task where players must copy and upload for 20s total in two different locations.